HanoverStatsLabs/resources/labs/Lab7Instructions.md

 - Download the Excel file that holds the relevant data: [https://hanoverstatslabs.github.io/resources/datasets/guns.xlsx](https://hanoverstatslabs.github.io/resources/datasets/guns.xlsx)
 - In the **Files** pane (lower right), click the **upload** button to start the `Upload Files` dialog.
-- Navigate to your Downloads folder.
-Find the file `guns.xlsx` and click on it.
+- Navigate to where you saved the file and choose the file.
 - Click **OK** to finish the upload.
 If this was successful, you should now see `guns.xlsx` in your Files pane.

-Now we need to *import the actual data from the Excel file into the RStudio project* (both into the console and into the report):
+Now we need to *import the actual data from the Excel file into the RStudio project* into the report:

 - Click on the `guns.xlsx` file.
 Choose the option **Import Dataset**.
 This should bring up the **Import Excel Data** dialog.
-- If the preview looks reasonable, click the **Import** button to do the import.
-You should now see the `guns` data in the data viewer, and a couple of lines of import code in the console.
-Next we will add these lines into our report.
+- If the preview looks reasonable, Copy the couple lines of code (leave out the `View` line)and then click **Cancel** to close that window.
 - Make a new R code chunk in your report (below the `hanoverbase` chunk).
-- There are two lines of code to copy from the console and paste into the new chunk.
-The first looks like `library(readxl)` and the second begins with `guns <-`.
-You do not need to run this chunk at this time, since we've already run those commands.
-But you need to have them in the chunk when you knit the report.
+And paste the two lines of code that you copied into it.
+Edit the long filename string, which probably with something like `"~/..."` to leave only the actual file name there, `"guns.xlsx"`.
+- Run the chunk.
+- Use a `View` command in the console to open up the new dataset.

 ## Explanation of the Variables in the Guns Dataset